freewili/freewili_webdocs/docs/io-app/io-app.md

 </figure>
 </div>

 Finally, the file system provides a way to load scripts or run them at startup, load custom FPGA bit files, and store settings.
 This is shown below.
-Note getting files on the FREE-WiLi uses the "Download File" command.
+Note getting files on the FREE-WILi uses the "Download File" command.

 <div class="text--center">